 Professor Proves Jesus Is a Great Kwaito Composer In His Latest Album

-Professor's tales of partying and relationships were Composed by Jesus.
+Professor's tales of partying and relationships were Composed by Jesus Christ.

-South African kwaito star Professor, recently released his third album Composed By Jesus.
-Don't be misled by the title, though, Composed By Jesus is no gospel album.
+South African kwaito star Professor, recently released his third album Composed By Jesus Christ.
+Don't be misled by the title, though, Composed By Jesus Christ is no gospel album.

 Save for "Sthunywa," which touches a bit on religion, Professor is still as we've grown to know him throughout the album.
 He tells tales of partying, debauchery and relationships over typical Durban kwaito production featuring lean bass lines, skittering drums and an assortment of synths.
 And there are those chants from female voices who are usually not credited.